Privatisation means fewer jobs and apprenticeships

 During Victoria's Black Saturday bushfires, poorly maintained privatised power lines caused five of the worst blazes.
 On that day, 173 people lost their lives.

 With privatisation, the community always pays.
-Whether it is through higher prices, fewer jobs and apprenticeships or poorer quality services (maintenance).
+Whether it is through higher prices, fewer jobs and apprenticeships or poorer quality services and maintenance.

 And, with the privatisation of Western Power, it would be all pain and no gain.
-Even if every cent raised through the sale or lease was used to pay off Colin Barnett's debt, the interest saved wouldn't offset the financial benefits Western Power would have delivered to the state government each year, if it was still in public ownership.
+Even if every cent raised through the sale or lease was used to pay off the Barnett Government’s debt, the interest saved wouldn't offset the financial benefits Western Power would have delivered to the state government each year, if it was still in public ownership.